liuminzhao/job_slides/index.md

 <!-- --- -->

+*** left

-## Discussion
+## Summary

 - Bayesian approach for simultaneous linear quantile regression by introducing mixture of Polya tree priors and estimating heterogeneity parameters.
-- By marginalizing the predictive density function of the Polya tree distribution, quantiles of interest can be obtained in closed form by inverting the predictive cumulative distribution.
+- Marginalizing the predictive density function of the Polya tree distribution, quantiles of interest are obtained in closed form by inverting the predictive cumulative distribution.
 - Exact posterior inference can be made via MCMC.
 - Quantile lines cannot cross since quantiles are estimated through density estimation.
 - The simulations show advantages of our method in some cases especially when the error is multimodal and highly skewed.

----
+*** right

 ## Future Work

 - Further research includes quantile regression for correlated data by modelling error as a mixture of multivariate Polya tree distribution
 - Our approach allows for quantile regression with missing data under ignorability by adding a data augmentation step.
-- We are exploring extending our approach to allow for nonignorable missingness.
 - It might be possible to use a slightly more complex baseline distribution in Polya tree adaptively to improve the estimation.

 ---